 Petition for Divorce

-In Texas a Petition for Divorce is a legal document that when filed with the appropriate district court initiates a dissolution of marriage proceeding with the court.
+In Texas, a Petition for Divorce is a legal document.
+When filed with the appropriate district court, it initiates a dissolution of marriage proceeding with the court.

-A petition for divorce does not in the marriage.
-In order to finalize and complete a divorce a judge must sign a final divorce decree.
-A petition for divorce may be withdrawn by the spouse who filed the petition at any time before the judge signs the final decree.
+A petition for divorce does not end the marriage.
+To finalize and complete a divorce, a judge must sign a final divorce decree.
+The spouse who filed the petition may withdraw it at any time before the judge signs the final decree.
 Except in cases of domestic violence, no judge can sign a final divorce decree until at least 60 days has passed from the time the petition was filed with the court.

 Forms for a Divorce Without Children

-As a general rule, an uncontested divorce in Texas usually contains the following documents, but again the following list may not be complete for your personal situation and circumstances.
+As a general rule, an uncontested divorce in Texas usually contains the following documents.
+However, the following list may not be complete for your personal situation and circumstances.

 The common documents and filing procedure for an Uncontested Divorce: